MakeAWishFoundation/SwiftyMocky/guides/Overview.md

 <a name="current-version"></a>

+## **Important!!!** Version 4.1.x

+CLI was moved bask to the main (this) repo.
+CLI in this [repository](https://github.com/MakeAWishFoundation/SwiftyMockyCLI) will be supported at least until version 5.0.0.

 ## **Important!!!** Version 4.x.x

 Current version has several significant changes.
 It removes deprecated methods (which might be breaking) and moves CLI to the new [repository](https://github.com/MakeAWishFoundation/SwiftyMockyCLI).